You wake up one morning to find yellow spots on your lawn. You’re not happy.

 - Mow with sharp blades and only mow when grass is dry.

-- Have your lawn core aerated.
+- Have your lawn aerated with new liquid aeration.
 Aeration will loosen the soil and lets more oxygen, nutrients, and water reach your grassroots.